What is Data Encryption and Why It’s Recommended for Really Safe Online Security

 Encryption, especially “public key” encryption can be used to make the recipient or sender of the information who they say they are.
-This is common practice in HTTPS web browsing (think secure browsing) where a website maintains an SSL certificate authenticating its identity allowing it to send and receive encrypted transmissions.

 Especially useful for companies or individual users sharing confidential and copyrighted data, encryption drastically lowers the risk of data breaches.
 Even if an encrypted message or encrypted hard drive is acquired, no one will be able to access the raw, plaintext information stored on the device or in the communication.

 You’ve seen news covering large data breaches affecting up to millions of innocent consumers.
 The reason these large data banks became targets of cybercrime or espionage is their instance to store consumer data in a raw and unencrypted form.